-"There are a lot of odd words in that last sentence: 'Risk', 'management' and 'risk tolerance,' and it turns out that most of the confusion about this thing called 'security' is based on a lack of understanding of those terms..."
-There are a lot of odd words in that last sentence: 'Risk', 'management' and 'risk tolerance,' and it turns out that most of the confusion about this thing called 'security' is based on a lack of understanding of those terms.
+There are a lot of odd words in that last sentence "risk", "management" and "risk tolerance" and it turns out that most of the confusion about this thing called "security" is based on a lack of understanding of those terms.

-We all have an idea of what risk is - we may have a car accident on the way to work this morning, it may rain today, the stock market may move in an unexpected direction, our business competitor may introduce a significant new product.
+We all have an idea of what risk is - we may have an auto accident on the way to work this morning, it may rain today, the stock market may move in an unexpected direction, our business competitor may introduce a significant new product.
 Each of those possible situations has some things in common:

-- There is a particular potential loss (we may be injured in a car accident; we may get wet unless we carry an umbrella ...). - There is something that can be done to reduce the loss (carry an umbrella, maintain car insurance and drive carefully, diversify the stock portfolio ...) - There is a general idea of how likely the loss is (40% chance of rain today).
+- There is a particular potential loss (we may be killed or injured in an auto accident; we may get wet unless we carry an umbrella ...). - There is something that can be done to reduce the loss (carry an umbrella, maintain auto insurance and drive carefully, diversify the stock portfolio ...).

+• There is a general idea of how likely the loss is (40% chance of rain today).

 We could put those three factors together into a sort of equation that says that risk is determined by the likelihood of the loss and the size of the loss reduced by whatever we put in place to mitigate the risk.
-"Threats make use of and exploit vulnerabilities ('weakness of an asset or control that can be exploited by a threat', ISO/IEC 27032)...."